Crangaci/QA-Manual-Testing-Portofolio/Test-Cases/product-catalog-test-cases.md

 3. Click on the product.

 Result:
-The product details page is opened successfully.
+The product details page is opened successfully, but some product information is missing.

-Status: Pass
+Status: Fail

 ## Test Case 4: Add product to cart from product page